Authenticate the Database Connection Using the Database Password Plugin

 With increased security rules included as best practices by organizations, some organizations do not allow storing the database credentials, such as password, in Oracle GoldenGate's local wallet (credential store).
 The password needs to be stored in a vault outside of Oracle GoldenGate.
 To implement this method of authentication, the Database Password Plugin has been introduced.
 It allows Oracle GoldenGate to retrieve the password from any third-party vault of your choice or the OCI Vault, when it needs to connect to a database instance.

-This section describes the workflow for activating the Database Password Plugin in Oracle GoldenGate and using it to retrieve the secret password, when establishing a database connection in Oracle GoldenGate.
-Depending on your requirement, follow the steps given in the following topics:
+Learn about the workflow to enable the Database Password Plugin in Oracle GoldenGate and use it to retrieve the secret password, when establishing a database connection from Oracle GoldenGate.

 APIs Required for Database Password Plugin